Blog · Analysis · Last reviewed June 16, 2026

 The fifth is training-data absorption.
 Neural data and derived features may become part of AI development without durable provenance, purpose limitation, revocation, or audit trails.
 This repeats the problem in The Data Sheet Becomes the Supply Chain: if the origin and permitted use of data are not recorded, later governance has little to inspect.

-The sixth is mythic overclaim.
+The eighth is mythic overclaim.
 Companies, journalists, investors, activists, and frightened publics may describe neurotechnology as mind reading before the evidence supports it.
 Hype is itself a governance problem because it shapes funding, fear, policing, litigation, and consent.
 A sober regime must protect neural data without pretending every signal is a revealed thought.

 The Governance Standard